Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Introduction

 As usual, in contrast to the upper bounds, the lower bounds hold not for all right-hand sides, but for the specially chosen ones.The crucial thing for such estimates is to find/construct an equilibrium (or periodic orbit) with as big as possible instability index.
 Then the unstable manifold of this equilibrium belongs to the attractor and the fractal dimension of the attractor is minorated by the dimension of the manifold, i.e. by the instability index of the equilibrium constructed.

 To the best of our knowledge, in all previous works, the lower bounds for equations related with hydrodynamics are obtained using the {\it Kolmogorov flows} and are based on the classical work \cite{MS}, where the crucial method of estimating the instability index for such flows were invented.
 That works perfectly for the case of torus or sphere and gives the estimates for the number of degrees of freedom comparable with the predictions of the Kolmogorov theory, see \cite{Frish,Tem}, but does not work in a bounded domain or the whole plane since the Kolmogorov flows cannot be reasonably restricted to a bounded domain or extended preserving the finiteness of the energy to the whole plane.
-By this reason, no lower bounds which grow as $G$ (resp. $G_1$) tend to infinity were known for the Navier-Stokes equation in the Case I (resp.
+By this reason, no lower bounds which grow as $G$ (resp. $G_1$) tend to infinity were known for the Navier--Stokes equation in the Case I (resp.
 Case II) despite many efforts done during the last 40 years.
-We also note that the dependence of the finite-dimensional reduction on the boundary conditions (BC) is still poorly understood, so the difference between the physical Dirichlet BC and the "simplified" periodic ones nay a priori be drastic.
+We also note that the dependence of the finite-dimensional reduction on the boundary conditions (BC) is still poorly understood, so the difference between the physical Dirichlet BC and the ``simplified" periodic ones may a priori be drastic.
 For instance, on the level of IMs, there are examples of equations (1D reaction-diffusion-advection systems) where the IM always exists for Dirichlet or Neumann BC, but may not exist for the periodic case, see \cite{KZ18}.

-The main aim of this paper is to cover the above mentioned gap and to get the realistic lower bounds for the attractor in two aforementioned cases.
-Namely, we prove the following result, which was announced in \cite{K24}. \begin{theorem} The fractal dimension of the global attractor $\Cal A$ for equation \eqref{-1.NS} in the phase space $\Phi:=L^2_\sigma(\Omega)$ of square integrable divergence free vector fields possesses estimates \eqref{-1.lowt}, see section \ref{s5} for more details. \end{theorem} Thus, in Case II ($\Omega=\R^2$), we have sharp (with respect to $G_1\to\infty$) upper and lower bounds and in Case I (classical Navier-Stokes equations, bounded domain, Dirichlet BC), we still have a gap
+The main aim of this paper is to cover the above mentioned gap and to get the sharp lower bounds for the attractor in two aforementioned cases.
+Namely, we prove the following result, which was announced in \cite{K24}. \begin{theorem} The fractal dimension of the global attractor $\Cal A$ for equation \eqref{-1.NS} in the phase space $\Phi:=L^2_\sigma(\Omega)$ of square integrable divergence free vector fields possesses estimates \eqref{-1.lowt}.
+Moreover, in the case of a bounded domain $\Omega$ with Dirichlet boundary conditions, we also have

-We do not know which of these two bounds is sharp, we return to this problem somewhere else.
+see section \ref{s5} for more details. \end{theorem} Thus, in Case II ($\Omega=\R^2$), we have sharp (with respect to $G_1\to\infty$) upper and lower bounds and in Case I (classical Navier-Stokes equations, bounded domain, Dirichlet BC), we still have a gap

+if the standard Grashof number $G$ is used.
+However, the usage of $G_{-1}$ instead gives the sharp bounds